jatinkumar762/Coding-Interview-Questions/BinarySearch/Medium/SingleElement_in_a_SortedArray.md

             if ((mid & 1) == 0) { // even index

                 if (nums[mid] == nums[mid + 1]) {
-                  //exist in first part
+                  //first part is correct
                     start = mid + 2;
                 } else {
-                  //exist in second part
+                  //second part is correct
-                  //this index can also be result - even index end = mid;
+                  //this index can also be result - even index (non duplicate occurs at even index) end = mid;
                 }

             } else {

                 if (nums[mid] == nums[mid - 1]) {
-                  //exist in first part
+                  //first part is correct
                     start = mid + 1;
                 } else {
-                  //exist in second part
+                  //second part is correct
                     end = mid - 1;
                   //why mid-1, bcz our single element is on even index
                   //we can shorter